UT-ADL/autoware_mini_practice/practice_2/README.md

 * `cd ~/autoware_mini_ws`
 * `catkin build` - Will rebuild packages in a shared workspace, you should now see `autoware_mini_practice_solutions` among the list of built packages
 * `source devel/setup.bash` - important to source your newly build workspace with the new package
+* If you have added in previous practice `source ~/autoware_mini_practice/devel/setup.bash` to your `~/.bashrc` file, then you need to edit the line to point to a path to source file of your new combined workspace instead.

 Open `practice_2.launch` and analyze it.
-You can notice that it shows from which package every executable node comes: we reuse `waypoint_saver.py` from `autoware_mini` package, but in addition we reuse some nodes from general ROS packages such as `rviz`.
+You can notice that it shows from which package every executable node comes: we reuse `waypoint_saver.py` from `autoware_mini` package, and in addition we reuse some nodes from general ROS packages such as `rviz`.

-Finally, we want to add some dependencies to our `package.xml` file to cover future references to external packages.
-Open the file and add following code after `<exec_depend>std_msgs</exec_depend>
+Finally, we want to add some dependencies to our `package.xml` file to cover references to external packages we will use in these practices.
+Open the file and add following code after `<exec_depend>std_msgs</exec_depend>` line.
-` line.

 ```
   <exec_depend>tf</exec_depend>